Pellet shapes material

 These plastic elements are industrial raw material references.
 This is one of the most efficient storage and transportation format.
 Every plastic manufacturing industry uses pellet shape materials to produce final parts.
 Other names for this material include pre-production plastic, nurdles and granules.

-Pellet shape thermoplastics are obtained by different industrial processes such as, chemical reaction, cracking process, polymerization reactions, refined process, etc.
+Pellet shape thermoplastics are obtained by different industrial processes such as chemical reaction, cracking process, polymerization reactions, refined processes, etc.

 To improve the resins some compounding activities can be operated (adding plasticizers, colours, and flame-resistant chemicals, reinforcing agent, etc.).